-Foldable 3D Stars with downloadable file
+DIY foldable 3D Stars with downloadable svg file

 How was your weekend today?
 Did you get some Christmas shopping done?
 I’m so behind on everything.

 I thought today I’d share with you how I made all the gold 3D stars you saw throughout my Christmas tour last week.
-I’m sure this has been done over and over already in blogland but I’ll write about it anyways.
+I’m sure this has been done over and over already in blogland but I’ll write about it anyway.
 It’s definitely not mind-blowingly new but they are one of my favorite accessories I added to my tour this year.

 I have always liked stars and they are perfect for Christmas.